- Sex Ed: Is Your School Respecting Your Family's Values?

 - Standing for True Diversity in Public Libraries

-- Five Talking Points: For Opposing Discrimination Against Ex-Gay Speakers in Public Schools
+- Four Talking Points: For Opposing Discrimination Against Ex-Gay Speakers in Public Schools

 - Fast Facts & Talking Pts--About GLSEN's Day of Silence